networkx/networkx/doc/source/install.rst

 Python
 ------

-To use NetworkX you need Python version 2.4, 2.5, or 2.6 http://www.python.org/
+To use NetworkX you need Python version 2.6 or later.
+Most of NetworkX works with Python version 3.1.2 or later. http://www.python.org/